stargate/stargate/grpc/README.md

 Please note that `usePlaintext()` should only be used for development and testing.
 When using in a production environment it should use a load balancer that terminates TLS.

-For local development of stargate, it will be:
+For local development of Stargate, it will be:
 ```java
 ManagedChannel channel = createChannel("localhost", 8090);
 ```